 While you’re riding, be sure to experience their fifth gait, the tölt, something unique to the Icelandic horses.

 Located at the foot of Vatnajökull glacier, the biggest glacier outside of the polar regions, Skaftafell is the gateway to the largest national park in Europe, Vatnajökull National Park.

 One must do experience is exploring the Skaftafell ice caves.
 Ice caves are usually formed at the edge of glaciers and formed from hundreds of years of snow compressing together.
 As such, the structures can be delicate and it’s advised to go only during the winter season (August – May) when the glacial river retract and the waters freeze.
 If you make the trek the view inside the cave is incredible, with the cave tinged blue as the light passes through the glacier ice.

 For the adventurous, there’s glacier hiking, ice climbing, and boat trips among the icebergs, all located in Skaftafell!

 Ice Cold Snorkelling

 The most amazing part of the snorkel tour is just how clear the water is, with visibility of over 100 metres due to the melting of Lángjökull Glacier.
 That being said, the water is extremely cold, averaging at just 2 degrees Celsius, or just above freezing.
-You’ll be well insulated as you will provided with a teddy bear suit (to keep you warm), wet suit with rubber seals around the neck and wrists, neoprene hood and gloves, and goggles.
+You’ll be well insulated as you will be provided with a teddy bear suit (to keep you warm), a wetsuit with rubber seals around the neck and wrists, neoprene hood and gloves, and goggles.